The Malaysian model shares some of her personal eco-friendly practices and zero-waste tips which you can easily adapt into your daily life.

 4. Explore sustainable fashion

 There is a lot of synergy between my pursuit of a minimalist life of ‘less is more’ and my zero waste lifestyle.
-I have not bought any new clothing in over 2 years and have been actively decluttering my wardrobe where I noticed that all the regrets in my wardrobe were fast fashion pieces.
+I have not bought any new clothing in over two years and have been actively decluttering my wardrobe where I noticed that all the regrets in my wardrobe were fast fashion pieces.
 The fast fashion industry is a huge burden on the environment, producing short-term, low-quality clothing which all end up in the landfill very quickly.

 When we buy high-quality clothing, we tend to be more mindful of what we buy due to the high price tag that comes along with it.
 But if we care for them well, they look amazing for years and last for decades.
 I rather have one high-quality item that looks great on me instead of 20 pieces of disposable H&M clothing.
 Since then, I’ve been slowly building a high-quality wardrobe: my ‘new’ favourites are a thrifted Kenzo denim jacket (RM30, win!) and a vintage Ferragamo skirt my zero waste hero gifted to me by my zero waste hero.